International Law Programs at the BISC

 Certificate of Completion

-Students who wish to attend one of the Global Law Programs as part of their LLM studies must submit their application for admission to the LLM program by November 15, indicating clearly a wish to be considered for one of the Global Law Programs.
+Students who wish to attend one of the International Law Programs as part of their LLM studies must submit their application for admission to the LLM program by November 15, indicating clearly a wish to be considered for one of the International Law Programs.
 Space is limited and admission is on the basis of academic merit.